 To enhance the experience for youths learning soccer, Mansfield Youth Soccer In-town soccer program is adopting the concept of small side games.
 United States Youth Soccer Association has exhaustively studied and researched youth soccer in terms of: enjoyment, physical safety, player development- physical, psychological, cognitive, technical, and tactical.
 These soccer guidelines follow child cognitive development used for education.
 The answer is the use of age appropriate small sided games!
 The implementation of small sided games is being carried out in state associations across the country.
 This is the direction to best develop our young soccer players and to ensure a positive, fun environment for them.

-MYS will supply each new Grade PK player with a team shirt, shorts and socks.
-If the player is returning to play from a previous season, the player is to use his/her existing uniform.
 The uniform consists of a reversible green/white mesh shirt, black shorts and black socks.
-Returning players in need of a new uniform will be able to purchase replacements for a nominal fee.
+New Players or returning players in need of a new uniform will be able to purchase replacements at the time of registration.
 All in-town players must supply their own soccer cleats and shin pads and they must be worn to all soccer activities.
 MYS highly recommends the use of mouth guards at all levels.

 All uniforms ordered during registration will be distributed through the coaches at the beginning of each session.
 Any orders that are outside the registration process must be ordered through the equipment director and paid for at the time of receipt of the uniform.
 In the event that there is an error in the registration listing of uniforms ordered, any corrections may be initiated through the coaches but will be handled by the equipment director.
 As to the wearing of accessories, no jewelry is allowed including bracelets, necklaces and earrings.
 Only soft hair accessories are allowed.